Zhihaibi/Interactive-Navigation-for-legged-manipulator/README.md

 We deploy our method on a legged manipulator in a 6.8 m × 8 m cluttered indoor environment.
 </font>

-## Quick Start For the Simple Case
+## Quick Start For the Arm Pushing Policy
 1. Create a new python virtual env with python 3.6, 3.7 or 3.8 (3.8 recommended)
 2. Clone this repository
 3. Install pytorch 1.10 with cuda-11.3: (change according to your cuda version)